NSW Country Division Architecture Awards

 The purpose of this award is to showcase the skills and capacity of NSW Country Division Architects, ideally in community focussed endeavours but also to recognise projects that may not easily fit the main awards whilst still providing credibility to what we do as a broader organisation.

-Highest Honour of the NSW Country Division Architecture Awards, all submissions to the NSW Country Division Awards will be considered for the James Barnet Award.
+Highest Honour of the NSW Country Division Architecture Awards.
+Only Regional Architects who have submissions in the NSW Country Division Awards will be considered for the James Barnet Award.
 This award will be made, where appropriate, for outstanding work by a NSW Country Division member of the Institute, in any category.

 Entry fees

-*Winners of Country Division Awards will be required to pay an additional State entry fee to be considered for the 2023 NSW State Awards.
-There is no additional charge for progression to the National Architecture Awards.
-Entry fees are exclusive of GST.
+*Winners of Regional Division Awards will be required to pay an additional State entry fee to be considered for the 2025 NSW State Awards.

 Key dates